Tiger from Rajasthan’s Ranthambore reserve spotted in MP’s Kuno National Park

 The official said it was the same tiger which attacked two journalists in Jaura Tehsil of Morena district in November 2022.
 Later, he moved towards Kailadevi Wildlife Sanctuary in Rajasthan.
 In March this year, he was spotted in Pohari village bordering Shivpuri and Sheopur districts.
 Pohari is 25 km from the Palpur range of KNP, where cheetahs are kept in an enclosure.

+MP chief wildlife warden JS Chouhan said, “The movement of tigers from Ranthambore is not unusual as they have come to Kuno earlier.
+We have not been able to trace the tiger but cheetahs are under vigilance and are safe.”

-KNP field director Uttam Sharma said, “We have not been able to trace the tiger, but cheetahs are under vigilance and are safe.”
-He ruled out any danger for cheetahs saying that interaction between them is “rare.”
+KNP field director Uttam Sharma ruled out any danger for cheetahs saying that interaction between them is “rare.”

 “In April, when Pawan (earlier named Oban) had entered the territory of three tigers in Madhav National Park, he sensed the risk and changed his direction.
 Cheetahs know how to protect themselves from big cats.
 In Kuno, cheetahs have been living with leopards for months now,” Sharma added.